pyserial/pyserial/documentation/tools.rst

     :return: an iterable that yields :class:`ListPortInfo` objects, see also :func:`comports`.

     Search for ports using a regular expression.
-Port name, description and hardware ID are searched (case insensitive).
+Port ``name``, ``description`` and ``hwid`` are searched (case insensitive).
 The function returns an iterable that contains the same data that :func:`comports` generates, but includes only those entries that match the regexp.

 .. class:: ListPortInfo